Shift3/standards-and-practices/standards/commits.md

 - **_chore_**: Updating gulp, webpack, package.json files.
 This is developer-facing _only_.
 - **_workaround_**: Temporary fix until a more robust solution is found or until other factors are resolved.

-Commit **Scope**: Narrow the scope of the commit to a one or two word description in parentheses
+**Scope**: Narrow the scope of the commit to a one or two word description in parentheses

-Message **Subject**: Favor imperative mood, present tense, active voice, and start with verbs.
+**Message Subject**: Favor imperative mood, present tense, active voice, and start with verbs.
 Don't use a period at the end.
 Think of it as a newspaper headline.

-Message **Body**: If necessary, write a short sentence detailing pertinent information for other developers.
+**Message Body** (optional): If necessary, provide additional context that can help other developers in the future.
 This is normally unnecessary but some use cases are:

 - If the commit contains a new package you've added to the project
 - If the commit contains a change to your build that you need to notate
+- If the commit includes changes that would benefit from an explanation and from additional context.
 - If the commit is the last in a series that will become a Pull Request and you want to communicate something to your senior developer.

 ## Examples